AndrewVos/garrison/README.md

 The idea behind it is that most people just need a few bash scripts to be run on a lot of servers, and don't want to mess around with larger scale "Cloud" solutions.

+If you're using auto-scaling or something like that, then this probably isn't for you.
+Garrison uses a push model, where you probably need a pull model.
+Consider just setting up your build scripts as "User Data"?

 # Requirements

 * golang